yuzonightly/ed25519-fun/README.md

 # ed25519

 Rust implementation of Ed25519.
-Please do not use it.
+Please do not use it (learning purposes).
 Heavily based on the `ed25519_donna`, `ed25519_dalek` and str4d's `ed25519-java` implementations.
 Checkout their implementations instead.

 ## Installation